micmejia/bible-dump/NKJV/Genesis/Gen 22.md

 But the Angel of the Lord called to him from heaven and said, "Abraham, Abraham!"
 So he said, "Here I am."

 ###### 12
-And He said, "Do not lay your hand on the lad, or do anything to him; for now I know that you fear God, since you have not withheld your son, your only _son,_ from Me."
+And He said, "Do not lay your hand on the lad, or do anything to him; for now I know that you fear God, since you have not withheld your son, your only son, from Me."

 ###### 13
-Then Abraham lifted his eyes and looked, and there behind _him was_ a ram caught in a thicket by its horns.
+Then Abraham lifted his eyes and looked, and there behind him was a ram caught in a thicket by its horns.
 So Abraham went and took the ram, and offered it up for a burnt offering instead of his son.

 ###### 14
-And Abraham called the name of the place, The-Lord-Will-Provide; as it is said _to_ this day, "In the Mount of the Lord it shall be provided."
+And Abraham called the name of the place, The-Lord-Will-Provide; as it is said to this day, "In the Mount of the Lord it shall be provided."

 ###### 15
 Then the Angel of the Lord called to Abraham a second time out of heaven,

 ###### 16
-and said: "By Myself I have sworn, says the Lord, because you have done this thing, and have not withheld your son, your only _son_--
+and said: "By Myself I have sworn, says the Lord, because you have done this thing, and have not withheld your son, your only son--

 ###### 17
-blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which _is_ on the seashore; and your descendants shall possess the gate of their enemies.
+blessing I will bless you, and multiplying I will multiply your descendants as the stars of the heaven and as the sand which is on the seashore; and your descendants shall possess the gate of their enemies.

 ###### 18
 In your seed all the nations of the earth shall be blessed, because you have obeyed My voice."